raemennj/projects/README.md

 # Captain's Log 📜

-Arr, this be the logbook of `[Your Repository Name]`, a haven for me very own website and a treasure trove of web apps soon to grace the World Wide Waters.
+Arr, this be the logbook of Cap'n raemenn, a haven for me very own website and a treasure trove of web apps soon to grace the World Wide Waters.
 Keep in mind, every pixel and code snippet within be me own handiwork, and I hold onto me rights tighter than a barnacle on a ship's hull.

 ## Ship Manifest 🚢